 Kevin Moriarty aims to revitalize, re-ritualize ancient Greek tragedy for digital-age Dallas.

-Moriarty sees himself as a ‘big idea’ director, and this entire interactive, city-at-night staging is the kind of large-scale gesture and technical challenge he’s drawn to – akin to turning the Wyly Theatre into a football field for ‘Colossal.’
+Moriarty sees himself as a ‘big idea’ director, and this entire interactive, city-at-night staging is like PunchDrunk’s immersive ‘Macbeth,’ the one called ‘Sleep No More.’
+It’s the kind of large-scale gesture and technical challenge Moriarty’s drawn to – akin to turning the Wyly Theatre into a football field for ‘Colossal.’
 Or sending theatergoers off in bump-em cars in ‘The Wiz’ to toodle along the Yellow Brick Road.

-Immersive theater outdoors on this scale is a novel and ambitious experience – and with headphones, to boot.
-Knowing the kinds of bureaucratic hurdles and wrangling restrictions the Meyerson Symphony Center and the AT&T PAC must have thrown at anything this unconventional, serious plaudits are in order for the director’s daring, striking and yes, sputtering, clunky effort.
+Outdoor immersive theater on this scale is a novel and ambitious experience – and with headphones, to boot.
+Knowing the bureaucratic hurdles and wrangling restrictions the Meyerson Symphony Center and the AT&T PAC must have thrown at anything this unconventional, some serious plaudits are in order.
+It’s a daring, striking but yes, sputtering and clunky effort.

 Moriarty clearly wants to Say Something Profound About the State of Dallas in a Tragic, Ceremonial Form.
 Good for him.
 But to give one example: The director reverses the Greek tradition of keeping the violence offstage.
 Towards the end, he confines the audience inside the Annette Strauss Square’s bunker-like support room.
 It lends the final murders a face-to-face intimacy.
-We’ve moved from the wide-open amphitheater down into this narrow, utilitarian tunnel to witness some bitter bloodshed.
+We’ve progressed — or perhaps declined — from the wide-open amphitheater down into this narrow, utilitarian tunnel to witness some bitter bloodshed.
 In effect, we’ve gone ‘backstage’ to see what the Greeks never did.

-So seriously, there’s little in our contemporary culture with any narrative so central and so solemn that it could provide some equivalent to the tragedy of the House of Atreus.
-Maybe the rise and fall of the Kennedys.
-Or ‘Star Wars.’
-Perhaps it’s our Civil War and civil rights struggle.
+Seriously, there’s little in our contemporary, touch-screen culture with any narrative so central and so solemn that it could provide an equivalent to the tragedy of the House of Atreus.
+Maybe ‘Star Wars.’
+Or perhaps our Civil War and civil rights struggle.
 For the Athenians, this epic was the whole ball of wax, not simply a family brawl re-enacted as entertainment.
-It was military history elevated to national religion and origin myth, it was ethical philosophy and municipal politics being debated and fought over onstage.
+It was military history elevated to national religion and origin myth, it was ethical philosophy and municipal politics being debated and brutally fought over onstage.

-It was, of course, a grimly familiar story.
-The Trojan War, Part III: The Fallout.
+It was, of course, a familiar story.
+The Trojan War, Part III: The Post-Traumatic Fallout.
 When King Agamemnon returned to Mycenae after defeating Troy, his wife Clytemnestra murdered him to live with her lover, the usurper Aegisthus.
 (Curiously, the program for ‘Electra’ locates us in Argos — which was Aeschylus and Euripedes’ setting for their versions of the story.
-Every translation of Sophocles’ script I can find locates it in Mycenae.)
+Sophocles’ script locates it in Mycenae.)
 For years, daughter Electra – the primal resentful teenager – has vowed to avenge her father’s murder and now learns her brother Orestes – whom everyone thought was dead – has finally come home with retribution on his mind as well.